AlkenD/starlight/docs/src/content/docs/environmental-impact.md

 A good caching strategy makes sure that a user gets new content as soon as possible when it changes, but also avoids pointlessly downloading the same content over and over when it hasn’t changed.

 The most common way to configure caching is with the [`Cache-Control` HTTP header][cache].
-When using Starlight, you can set a long cache time for everything in the `/_astro/` directory.
+When using Starstruck, you can set a long cache time for everything in the `/_astro/` directory.
 This directory contains CSS, JavaScript, and other bundled assets that can be safely cached forever, reducing unnecessary downloads:

 ```